 The Benefits of Freehold

 There are several benefits linked to being a freehold owner.
+You might consider some of these points when debating whether to purchase a property Freehold vs Leasehold.
 Below are the pros:

 - The owners are the landlords themselves, so they do not have to deal with any landlord.